ssakhavi/pragmatic-mentor/content/about/index.md

 title: "About Me"
 layout: "About"
 summary: "About Page"
-cascade:
-  showReadingTime: false
 showDate: false
-  showWordCount: false
 showAuthor: false
+showSummary: true
+showReadingTime: false
+invertPagination: true
 ---

 My name is Siavash (See-ya-vash) Sakhavi.
 Nice to meet you!